DevTeam/Pure.DI/readme/resolve-methods.md

 var otherService3 = composition.OtherService; // Gets the composition through the public root
 ```

+_Resolve_ methods are similar to calls to the roots of a composition.
+Composition roots are common properties.
+Their use is efficient and does not cause exceptions.
+And that is why it is recommended to use them.
+In contrast, _Resolve_ methods have a number of disadvantages:

+- They provide access to an unlimited set of dependencies.

+- Their use can potentially lead to runtime exceptions, for example, when the corresponding root has not been defined.

+- Lead to performance degradation because they search for the root of a composition based on its type.

 The following partial class will be generated:

 ```c#